SillyTavern/SillyTavern-Docs/Usage/Core Concepts/characterdesign.md

 ### Examples of dialogue

 Describes how the character speaks.
 Before each example, you need to add the \<START\> tag.
+The blocks of examples dialogue are only inserted if there's a free space in the context for them and pushed out of context block by block. \<START\> will not be present in the prompt as it is just a marker - it will be instead replaced with "Example Separator" from Advanced Formatting for Text Completion APIs and contents of the "New Example Chat" utility prompt for Chat Completion APIs.

 * Use \{\{char\}\} instead of the character name.
 * Use \{\{user\}\} instead of the user name.